 “In a world where technology allows us to be anywhere, then what does it mean to be somewhere?”

 Those powerful words are what Luker draws his inspiration from when he is out photographing.
 He feels it’s his job as an architectural photographer to define the meaning of somewhere.
-When going about translating architecture to the viewer, Luker says he looks for what the architect is saying with his design in the same way a person would look at a painting and find the artists intent.
-It is that idea which should be portrayed in the photographs, suggests Luker.
+When going about translating architecture to the viewer, Luker says he looks for what the architect is saying with his design in the same way a person would look at a painting and find the artist’s intent.
+It’s that idea which should be portrayed in the photographs, suggests Luker.
 In doing so, Luker looks for the following key elements:

-Don't Miss The Next New Article!
+Don't Miss The Next One!

-Join over 100,000 subscribers who receive free photography tips and in-depth articles from PictureCorrect and stay up-to-date.
-Subscribe Now!
+Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: